PlantPure Communities advocates a whole food, plant-based diet, without animal products, which consists of:

-Importantly, “PlantPure” does not mean that people should be purists in their eating habits.
+Importantly, we do not mean that people should be purists in their eating habits.
 There is a school of thought in the plant-based community that salt and sugar, as well as nuts, avocados, and other plant foods high in natural fat, should never be consumed.
-We do not subscribe to this strict restriction.
+We don’t subscribe to this.

-Nuts, seeds, avocados, and other whole, plant-based foods high in natural fat are essential to a healthy diet.
-Scientific research is increasingly demonstrating the fact that healthy natural fat is important for our well-being.
+First, nuts, seeds, avocados, and other whole-plant foods high in natural fat are essential to a healthy diet.
+Research is increasingly demonstrating this fact.
 The argument against natural fat in whole, plant-based foods is the same reductionist thinking used by the dairy industry to advocate for milk consumption.
 Milk contains calcium and calcium is a building material for bones, so the dairy industry has argued for years that we should consume milk.
 Yet, science shows that increased consumption of high protein-foods like milk and other foods high in animal protein cause calcium to leach from the bones and then get excreted in the urine.